Condzi/after_2100/docs/tasks.md

     values with `auto` structured-bindings and unnamed struct or something.
 Like that:
     `auto[render_info, text_bounds] = construct_text(...)`.

+    However, the whole idea of font that has two "cases", as I would name it, is and example given by that guy avout cache efficiency.
+    We should *know* when we need singe-sized font, I think...
+Buut it's only font...
+Buut it may be more elegant to have `Mono_Sized_Font` and `Dynamic_Font`!

 * add `construct_text`
 * remove `Font_Test` entity code and all it's belongings (in `Entity_Manager` and `Player`)